leandrobie/leandrobie/README.md

-- 📚 My English proficiency level is B1+, on track to C2.
+- 📚  I'm B1+ in English, but I'm still taking classes at a language school to reach C1.

 - 📫 Reach out to me at: [lean.bie@hotmail.com](mailto:lean.bie@hotmail.com)